dib-lab/training-by-practice/README.md

     `git commit -m "name tasks you finished"`

     `git push origin template1`
-7.  make pull request from your github webpage.
-Make sure to change the branch to the template branch before making the pull request
+8.  make pull request from your github webpage.
+Make sure to change the branch to the template branch before making the pull request.
+9. When your pull request is accepted, more tasks will be added.
+You need to pull these new changes to your local repo.
+Make sure you are in the tamplate branch.
+Then you can repeat the steps 6-8 and so on

+   `git checkout template1`

+   `git pull origin template1`